DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 ## `#[derive(Props)]`

 Component props are a single struct annotated with `#[derive(Props)]`.
 For a component to accept props, the type of its argument must be `Scope<YourPropsStruct>`.
-Then, you can access the value of the props using `cx.props`.
+Then, you can access the value of the props using `props`.

 There are 2 flavors of Props structs: